Catholic Integrated Community

-The Catholic Integrated Community (CIC) is an apostolic community within the Roman Catholic Church according to Decree Apostolicam actuositatem No. 18/19 of the Second Vatican Council.
-It is recognized by the church in several dioceses in Germany, Austria, Italy and Tanzania, and is canonically established by the respective local bishops.
+The Catholic Integrated Community (CIC) was an apostolic community within the Roman Catholic Church according to Decree Apostolicam Actuositatem No. 18/19 of the Second Vatican Council.
+It was recognized by the church in several dioceses in Germany, Austria, Italy and Tanzania.
+After an investigation of the community by the Archdiocese of Munich and Freising, Munich Archbishop Cardinal Reinhard Marx dissolved it (in his diocese) under canon law in November 2020.
+In the meantime, most of the German dioceses followed suit and also dissolved their integrated communities.